crosstherubicon/Python_projects_and_more/email_with_python/README.md

 Library used: imaplib and email library

 Connecting python to gmail with appropriate port and once connceted using email library to search for the particular content.
+Email library is just the matter of choice any custom code would do the job, better or worse depending on code structure.